al-volkov/spbu_2020_kotlin_homeworks/README.md

-# kotlin_template
+# Kotlin programming
-Template repository for Kotlin project
+homework assignments for the Kotlin programming course in SPBU